opentelekomcloud-docs/elastic-cloud-server/umn/source/faqs/network_configurations/why_cant_an_eip_be_pinged.rst

 Checking Security Group Rules
 -----------------------------

-The ping operations use the ICMP protocol.
-Check whether the security group accommodating the ECS allows ICMP traffic in the inbound direction.
+ICMP is used for the ping command.
+Check whether the security group accommodating the ECS allows ICMP traffic.

 #.
 Log in to the management console.